Joseph-Bethune/ContextMenu-ReactWeb/README.md

 contextMenuParentRef.current.openContextMenuDelegate(menuData);
 ```
 # Context Menu Data
 The context menu can be customized, but it will need to receive data about what to display (and where) in a specific format.
+This is the "context menu data".
 ## Context Menu Item Types
-All context menu items must have a type value and for it to be set to one of the values below.
+All context menu items must have a "type" value and for it to be set to one of the values below.

 The constant below is exported from the ContextMenu.jsx file.
 Import it into any component that needs to define a ContextMenuData object.
 ```